 Unit R070 – Using augmented reality (AR) to present information (NEA) – 36 GLH – 40%.

-I feel very excited about this new, engaging content which has been developed by teachers with today’s students in mind.
-As it could be a new area for many, I’d like to share some information you may find useful when planning your teaching.
+I feel very excited about this new, engaging content which was developed by teachers with today’s students in mind.
+As teaching AR content could be a new area for many, I’d like to share some information you may find useful when planning your teaching.